maihoanganh/InterRelax/README.md

 f* := inf_{x in R^n} {f(x) : x >= 0, gi(x) >= 0, hj(x) = 0}.
 ```
 We provide a hierarchy of semidefinite relaxations based on Putinar-Valilescu's Positivstellensatz for solving this problem.
 It has the following advantages:
-- The maxmal matrix size of each semidefinite relaxation can be arbitrarily chosen.
-Accordingly, each semidefinite relaxation of relative small maxmal matrix size can be solved efficiently by using interior point methods (Mosek, SDPT3, ...).
+- The maximal matrix size of each semidefinite relaxation can be arbitrarily chosen.
+Accordingly, each semidefinite relaxation of relative small maximal matrix size can be solved efficiently by using interior point methods (Mosek, SDPT3, ...).
 - We guarantee the convergence of the sequence of values returned by this hierarchy to ```f*``` under some mild condition.
 Moreover, the rate of convergence is at least ```O(eps^-c)```.